 How to cite a journal article in APA Style

 An APA Style citation for a journal article includes the usual elements of an APA citation, plus the volume and issue number, the page range of the article, and a DOI (if available).
 Use the buttons below to explore the format.

-You can also use the free APA Citation Generator to create your citations.
+You can also use the Scribbr Citation Generator to generate your APA journal article citations.
 All you need is the URL or DOI of the journal article.
 With the click of a button, the generator retrieves all the necessary information.

 Scribbr APA Citation Generator